-Students for whom federal aid has been suspended may appeal this determination if extenuating circumstances (such as a death in the family, injury, illness, or other special circumstances) has hindered academic performance.
+Students for whom federal aid has been suspended may appeal if extenuating circumstances (such as a death in the family, injury, illness, or other special circumstances) has hindered academic performance.

-Students are strongly encouraged to submit a written appeal within two weeks after receiving notification that financial aid has been suspended.
-Appeals must be in writing and describe the basis for the appeal.
-The appeal should include the following items:

-- An explanation as to what has changed that would allow the student to demonstrate FSAP at the next evaluation. - A Corrective Action Plan (CAP) that provides a detailed explanation of how and when deficiencies will be resolved. - A proposed academic plan for completion of the degree requirements.
+Students are strongly encouraged to submit a written appeal within 2 weeks after receiving notification that financial aid has been suspended.
+Appeals must be in writing and describe the basis for the appeal: the death of a relative, an injury, or illness of the student, or other special circumstances.
+The appeal should include an explanation as to what has changed that would allow the student to demonstrate FSAP at the next evaluation and a Corrective Action Plan (CAP) that provides a detailed explanation of how and when deficiencies will be resolved and may include a proposed academic plan for completion of the degree requirements.
 The appeal and the CAP must be submitted in writing to the Director of Financial Aid at Pacifica Graduate Institute, 249 Lambert Road, Carpinteria, CA 93013.
-Phone: (805) 969-3626 x137.
-The FSAP Committee will review each student's appeal and CAP to determine whether the FSAP standards will be met and if eligibility for federal aid will be re-instated.
+Phone: 805-679-6137.
+The FSAP Committee will review each student's appeal and CAP to determine whether the FSAP standards will be met and if eligibility for federal aid may be re-instated.
+If the student has a successful appeal, the student will be placed on Financial Aid Probation for one quarter.
+If the student meets the FSAP standards following the one quarter of Financial Aid Probation, the student will remain eligible for financial aid.
+If the student does not have a successful appeal or does not meet the FSAP standards following the one quarter of Financial Aid Probation, the student will not be eligible for financial aid.

+Students on Academic Disqualification status may not receive financial aid.